kaykakaraka/code-checker/README.md

 You get a translation of some sets of letters.

+We assume that all translations are either 2 letters or 3 letters.

 Invalid if it does not have the two numbers at the beginning.
 Invalid if it does not correlate correctly with the number of codes / translations.